emirarikaan/HackingWithSwift100Days/Project2/README.md

 # GuessTheFlag

-Guess The Flag is a Swift UIKit based game that lets the user test their knowledge of world flags by showing random flags and asking them to choose which one belongs to a particular country.
+Guess the flag is a Swift UIKit based game that lets the user test their knowledge of world flags by showing random flags and asking them to choose which one belongs to a particular country.

 UIButton, CALayer, Randoms, IBAction, UIAlertAction, UIAlertController,UNUserNotification